-- Students will identify the relevant facts from the brief given by the exam board. - They will plan dishes to meet the brief and show a range of skills and cooking techniques. - They will then make their dishes in the 3 hour practical exam
+- Students will identify the relevant facts from the brief aiven by the exam board. - They will plan dishes to meet the brief and show a range of skills and cooking techniques. - They will then make their dishes in the 3 hour practical exam

-OCR IFVFI 2 NATIONAL IN SPORT SCIENCE OPEN OPTION
+OCR LEVEL 2 NATIONAL IN SPORT

-The OCR National in Sport is an excellent practical, work related course delivered both in and out of the classroom.
+The OCR National in Sport Science/Studies is an excellent practical, work related course delivered both in and out of the classroom.

-Course Structure: Students will complete 4 units in the Sports Science pathway across the course, 2 of which are mandatory and 2 which are optional.
+Course Structure: Students will complete 3 units across the course on a range of sport related topics, 2 of which are mandatory and 1 which is optional.
+One of the mandatory units is a written exam with the other 2 coursework.
 Completion of these units leads to the Certificate award.